Skip to main content

 This model posits that the androgen receptors within prostate tissue become fully saturated at relatively low levels of testosterone.
 Once these receptors are saturated, providing additional testosterone does not produce a significant additional growth-promoting effect on the prostate tissue.
 Think of it like a sponge that is already full of water; adding more water simply results in runoff, with little being absorbed.

 Clinical evidence supports this model.
 While initiating testosterone therapy can cause a modest, one-time increase in Prostate-Specific Antigen (PSA) levels in some men, this level typically stabilizes.
 Large-scale studies and meta-analyses have consistently failed to show a statistically significant increase in the incidence of prostate cancer among men receiving testosterone therapy compared to placebo.
-The provides a compelling biological explanation for this observed clinical safety profile.
+The saturation model provides a compelling biological explanation for this observed clinical safety profile.

 The androgen receptor saturation model provides a biological rationale for why testosterone therapy has not been shown to increase prostate cancer risk in major clinical trials.